-A Word on Real Points and Fake Points
+On Real Points and Fake Points

 Real points are authentically earned points.
 Fake points are inauthentically earned points.
 With respect to attendance and exams, all of the points that you earn in this course will be real points.
-With respect to assignments and the building your web site, you have the option of working hard to authentically earn your points, or hardly working to inauthentically earn your points.
+With respect to the building your web site (and fashioning the assignments that you post to your web site) you have the option of working hard to authentically earn your points, or hardly working to inauthentically earn your points.
 In a limited, superficial sense, both kinds of points are equal in terms of the final grade.
-But in a much more significant, vital sense, real points earned on the assignment and web building components of the course tend to predict success on the exams, and hence the course.
+But in a much more significant, vital sense, real points earned on building a web site that represents quality programs that you authored in an authentic fashion, tend to predict success on the exams, and hence the course.
 Fake points garnered on these activities tend to predict poor performance on the exams, and hence in the course.

-Just as fake calories and fake fun can leave you with an illusory feeling of satisfaction, fake points in the course can leave you will an illusory notion that you are on track to succeed in the course.
+Just as fake calories and fake fun can leave you with illusory feelings of satisfaction, fake points in the course can leave you will an illusory notion that you are on track to succeed in the course.
 Beware!
 The few additional points that you inauthentically accrue on assignments or the web building activity, above what you might earn through your own hard work, will not compensate for the learning that you miss out on by copying and pasting work that you have not made your own.
 Furthermore, the false notion of understanding that you may derive from your activities will likely spell doom for you on the exams, which are what really count when it comes right down to your final grade.
-On the other hand, students who authentically get a substantial majority of the programming and website building points tend to do pretty well on the exams, and in the course.
+On the other hand, students who authentically get a substantial majority of the website building points by referencing solutions to assignments that they authentically produced tend to do pretty well on the exams, and in the course.

 The assignment and the web site components of the course have been carefully designed to afford you powerful learning opportunities.
-It is up to you to determine whether or not you will avail yourself of these learning opportunities!
+It is up to you to determine whether or not you will avail yourself of these learning opportunities.